phreeza/manuscript_axon_potentials/doc/manuscript.md

 The point of the polarity reversal coincides roughly with the middle of the projection zone.
 This means that the absolute value of the response amplitude reaches a local minimum just when the number of axonal fibers reaches a maximum.
-To better understand how anatomical features and response amplitude are related, we compared the signed maximum value (meaning the *signed* value corresponding to the maximum *absolute* amplitude) of the EFP  with the difference in the density of branchings and terminations ([@fig:bigtree]C).
+To better understand how anatomical features and response amplitude are related, we compared the signed maximum value (meaning the *signed* value corresponding to the maximum *absolute* amplitude) of the EFP (red line in [@fig:bigtree]C) with the difference in the density of branchings and terminations (black histogram in [@fig:bigtree]C).

 Along the nerve trunk the fiber density is constant.
 As the axon bundle reaches its projection zone, the number of bifurcations increases.
 In the middle of the projection zone, the number of bifurcations and terminations cancels out.
-At the same depth, the amplitude crosses zero.
+At the same depth, the amplitude of the low-frequency component crosses zero.
 As the end of the projection zone approaches, the terminations outweigh the bifurcations.
 As the axon bundle ends, there are no longer any bifurcations or terminations, and the density decays toward zero.

-- Compare B and C

-Interestingly, the amplitude of the maximum response (red trace) follows the distribution of branchings and terminations (black histogram).
+Overall, the amplitude of the maximum response (red trace) follows the distribution of branchings and terminations (black histogram).

+The progression of amplitudes in the low-frequency components seen in [@fig:bigtree]C is also visible in [@fig:bigtree]B, most clearly in the first column.
+The polarity reversal in the red box in [@fig:bigtree]B corresponds to the crossing of zero amplitude in figure [@fig:bigtree]C.

 ![Axonal projections generate a dipole-like extracellular field potential (EFP) when stimulated with  a pulse of activity. **A** Modeled axon bundle in black,